Message handlers and updates

 - Another similarity with the actor model is that message handlers don't return a value: there's a strict separation between commands/messages and queries/methods.
 Such a programming model is more reliable when writing distributed applications.

 - Automata can only receive messages, not send them, even to themselves.
 There's no such thing as "message passing" between automata.
-That's by design and it's never going to change: automata are meant to be self-contained entities, oblivious to the world around them, the only exception being other automata they're wired to, which are read-only to them anyway.
+That's by design and it's never going to change: automata are meant to be self-contained entities, oblivious to the world around them, the only exception being other automata they're wired to.
 Any inter-automata update logic there is, it has to go somewhere else.
 For the time being, that typically means it has to be dealt with in the host language, not in Cell.
-The only exception to this is nested automata, which are not regarded as indipendent entities but only as a part of their parent, which is therefore allowed to send messages to them.
+There's only one exception to this, and it's an important one: a message handler can send a message to the dependees of the current automaton.

-- The scope of the side effects caused by a message handler is limited to the automaton instance that received the message.
-The state of other automata is not affected, and that includes both dependees and dependants of the automaton that receives the message.
+- The scope of the side effects caused by a message handler is limited to the automaton instance that received the message and its dependees.
+The state of other automata is not affected, and that includes the dependants of the target of the message.

 - All update instructions that are issued as part of the execution of a message handler do not take effect immediately.
 Instead, they are retained and applied only when the message handler returns, which means that during the entire execution of the latter the state of the automaton doesn't change at all.
 Not only that, but also the specific order in which those commands are issued is ignored.
 This is a major difference, that completely changes the way you have to write and think about update code.
-It comes with a long list of trade-offs, and it certainly puts an extra burden on the developer.
-I believe the advantages outweigh the disadvantages, but the latter are substantial.
-We'll discuss all the trade-offs in detail later.
+It comes with a long list of trade-offs, which we'll discuss in detail later.

 Atomic update instructions